aetherise/aetherise/README.md

 - the data sheets of Dayton C. Miller's experiments on top of Mount Wilson since 1925
 - and various scripts to display the data using Gnuplot

-The user manual of aetherise is located here:
+The source code of aetherise is located here:
-`aetherise/aetherise_manual.de.pdf`
+`aetherise/`,
+the build manual here:
+`aetherise/build_manual.de.txt`,
+and the user manual here:
+`aetherise/aetherise_manual.de.pdf`.

 The data sheets are located here:
 `dcm/csv/`